Protecting AWS Access with SGNL

 • Deny: If no policies provide a decision for an access request, SGNL will respond to the access request with a Deny decision

-6. Next, you’ll need to configure which identifier Okta is using to describe your user/principal
+6. Next, you’ll need to configure which identifier your Identity Provider is using to describe your user/principal

-• e.g. If an Okta user will be requesting access to this Protected System, AWS, with the Principal ID as their email address, the principal identifier should be the Okta email address.
+• e.g. If a user will be requesting access to this Protected System, AWS, with the Principal ID as their email address, the principal identifier should be the email address from your Identity Provider.

 7. You’ll also need to define the identifiers for the types of Assets that you are looking to protect